hn4002/study-2020-02-correction/ER/README.md

 ![erplot](erplot.png)

-As can be seen in the above chart, it really does not matter what EPS Rating is, the average correction, average advance and average recovery is same (with some randomness factor).
+As can be seen in the above chart, it really does not matter what EPS Rating is, the average correction, average advance and average recovery are same (with some randomness factor).

 No correlation at all.
 Stocks with higher EPS Ratings had no edge at all.